danielgak/rust-exercises/NOTES.md

 - Shadowing allows you redifine the variables declared with `let`,
 - You can't sadow a variable declared with `let mut`,
 - Constants are inmutable, and using the `const` one must specify the type
-- Rust’s naming convention for constants is to use all uppercase with underscores between words.
+- Rust's naming convention for constants is to use all uppercase with underscores between words.
 - Constants are valid for the entire time a program runs, within the scope in which they were declared.
 - Rust is a statically typed language, which means that it must know the types of all variables at compile time